Composition, Theory, Electronic Music

-Tom Baker has been active as a composer, performer and music producer in the new-music scene since arriving in Seattle in 1994.
-He is the artistic director of the Seattle Composers’ Salon, co-founder of the Seattle EXperimental Opera (SEXO), and an advisory board member of the Washington Composers’ Forum.
-Baker’s works have been performed throughout the United States, Canada and in Europe.
-His music has been recorded on several labels, including Rosewood Recordings, Acoustic Levitation, Present Sounds Recordings, and Engine Records.
+Tom Baker is a composer, guitarist, improviser, and electronic musician who has been a leader in the Seattle new-music scene since arriving in 1994.
+He is the artistic director of the Seattle Composers’ Salon, co-founder of the Seattle EXperimental Opera (SEXO), and founder of the new-music recording label Present Sounds Recordings.

 Tom’s compositions have been performed throughout the United States, Canada, and Europe.
 He writes chamber music, opera, and electronic music, as well as music for percussion, chamber orchestra, dance, film, and chorus.
 He has been in residence at the Atlantic Center for the Arts and the Montalvo Arts Center.
 His music is published by Frog Peak Music.

 Tom is also a scholar and researcher, and has recently presented work to the Society for Minimalist Music in Wales UK, and to the International Conference on the Arts in Society in Vancouver BC.
 He currently serves as the vice-president of the Northwest Chapter of the College Music Society, and his most recent article was published in Perspectives of New Music in July 2020.